amadeuio/knights-travails/README.md

 ### Description 📚

-This repository implements a program that calculates all possible trajectories a knight can take, starting from a specified position, until all squares on the chessboard have been visited.
-It organizes these trajectories in a graph data structure.
-The primary objective is to find the shortest path between any two given squares on the chessboard by applying an algorithm that determines the shortest path between two nodes in the graph.
+This repository implements a program that calculates all possible trajectories a knight can take, starting from a specified position, until all squares on the chessboard have been visited, and organizes these trajectories in a graph data structure.
+Then, the shortest path between any two given squares on the chessboard can be found by applying an algorithm that determines the shortest path between two nodes in the graph.

 ### Learning 🌱

 This project serves as an example of utilizing the [Graph Data Structure](https://github.com/nightrunner4/graph-data-structure) previously developed to solve a real-world problem.
-It demonstrates practical applications of graph theory in solving chess-related problems efficiently.

 ### Usage